eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/configuration.md

 }
 ```

-You can provide your storage implementation by implementing the *PinStorageProvider* interface and then setting it as default to the *StorageConfigImpl* pinStorageProvider variable.
+You can provide your storage implementation by implementing the *PinStorageProvider* interface and then setting it as the default to the *StorageConfigImpl* pinStorageProvider variable.
 The project utilizes Koin for Dependency Injection (DI), thus requiring adjustment of the *LogicAuthenticationModule* graph to provide the configuration.

 Implementation Example: